abeltranandrade/CodeGovern/README.md

 status](https://www.r-pkg.org/badges/version/CodeGovern)](https://CRAN.R-project.org/package=CodeGovern)
 <!-- badges: end -->

-The goal of CodeGovern is to …
+The goal of CodeGovern is to scrape and import datasets and metadata from government data websites like data.gov.

+## Purpose

+## Target Audience

 ## Installation